 Canoeing the Whanganui Journey

-The 145 kilometre river journey from Taumarunui to Pipiriki takes an average 5 days to complete by canoe.
+The 145 km river journey from Taumarunui to Pipiriki usually takes 5 days to complete.
 A shorter 3 day journey from Whakahoro to Pipiriki is also possible.
-Although a river journey, the Whanganui is part of New Zealand's Great Walks network.

 Great Walk/Easier tramping track